Beaux-Arts Apartments: Base

 On both apartment blocks, the 44th Street facade of the first two stories is clad with limestone, interspersed with horizontal bands of chrome.
+The use of horizontal bands gave the facade an industrial appearance.
 The western ends of the buildings' ground stories are slightly beneath the sidewalk, and there are small planted areas behind iron railings.
+The planting beds in front of each building are 8 ft deep.
 Ground-story studio apartments had their own private entrances directly to the street.
 At both buildings, ground-story doors and windows are covered by iron grilles, which are designed as grids of rhombuses, while the walls have triangular lighting fixtures.
 The only difference at ground level is that, in the south building, the ground story east of the entrance has a glass-and-aluminum wall enclosing a restaurant, rather than plantings.
 Directly east of the south building is a colonnade, which leads to an open-air courtyard separating the south building from Three United Nations Plaza.

 The centers of either building have a double-height entrance pavilion that protrudes to the street, with angled bays containing casement windows on either side.
 The glass entrance doors and the central second-story window are both flanked by stepped jambs.
 A carved geometric frieze is above the second-floor opening of each pavilion.
 A metal railing, with chevron-shaped balusters, surrounds the balcony on top of each entrance pavilion.